North Lakes School has a team of Governors whose main responsibilities are:

 - Dr Martin Duke (Chair of Governors, Curriculum & Impact Committee; Leadership & Management Committee) - I joined in March 16.
 Recently retired chemist after 36 yr in industry.
 Enjoy walking, narrowboats, canals, cooking and all things science.

-- Mr David Hallet (Teaching & Learning Committee) Retired headteacher.
+- Mr David Hallett (Teaching & Learning Committee) Retired headteacher.
 Sixteen years head of a large urban fringe primary school.
 Over 40 years experience working in education.
 Experienced assessor of trainee teachers.
-Educational interests, math, special needs and behaviour management.
+Educational interests, maths, special needs and behaviour management.
 Currently a trustee of a local animal charity.
 My new life challenges are to teach myself to play the piano, guitar and saxophone.